Generating and updating control findings

 details for control findings

-attribute in ASFF includes additional
+attribute in ASFF includes the following

 fields: